Hungerford: Geography

 Hungerford is on the River Dun.
 It is the westernmost town in Berkshire, on the border with Wiltshire.
 It is in the North Wessex Downs.
 The highest point in the entire South East England region is the 297 m summit of Walbury Hill, 4 miles from the town centre.

-The Kennet and Avon Canal separates Hungerford from what might be described as the town's only suburb, the hamlet of Eddington.
+The Kennet and Avon Canal separates Hungerford from what might be described as the town's only suburb, the village of Eddington.
+Other settlements in the parish include Upper Eddington, Leverton and Hungerford Newtown.

 The town has, as its western border, a county divide which also marks the border of the South East and South West England regions; it is 60 miles west of London and 55 miles east of Bristol on the A4.
 It is almost equidistant from the towns of Newbury and Marlborough.
 Freeman's Marsh, on the western edge of the town, is a Site of Special Scientific Interest.

 Transport

 Hungerford is situated on several transport routes, including the M4 motorway with access at Junction 14, the Old Bath Road (A4), and the Kennet and Avon Canal, the latter opened in 1811.
 Hungerford railway station is on the Reading to Taunton line; a reasonable rail service to Newbury, Reading and Paddington means that Hungerford has developed into something of a dormitory town which has been slowly expanding since the 1980s.
 Many residents commute to nearby towns such as Newbury, Swindon, Marlborough, Thatcham and Reading.